 love isn't always graceful

-the show opens with miyako (the big sister) acting like a total creep around hana. tripping over her words, bribing her with sweets, hiding behind walls, all around weird. but that clumsiness isn’t malicious at all. she’s socially starved and never learned how to connect or interact properly, especially with someone outside her bubble (which is just her family). you quickly realize that she’s just deeply awkward and overwhelmed by how badly she wants a friend.
+the show opens with Miyako acting like a creep around Hana — tripping over her words, bribing her with sweets, hiding behind walls. weird, but not malicious. she’s socially starved and never learned how to connect outside her family. what looks like scheming is really just someone overwhelmed by wanting a friend.
+Miyako isn’t pushing boundaries, she’s genuine and sincere with her actions.

 isolation and skill